Global Kilometer-Scale Simulations with ARP-GEM2: Effect of Parameterized Convection and Calibration: Results

 The path toward fully turning off deep convection is not a straightforward function of the closure alone: decreasing the intensity of convection through the mass-flux closure can lead to a moistening effect (not shown).
-This suggests that the closure parameter is not appropriate for a smooth transition toward suppressing convection.
-In contrast, increasing the entrainment rate leads to intermediate biases in OLR and humidity, with patterns lying between those of a low entrainment rate and those with convection turned off (Fig.~\ref{fig:olr}b and \ref{fig:hus}), providing a more straightforward path toward turning off the deep convection parameterization.
+This suggests that the closure parameter is not appropriate for a smooth transition toward suppressing subgrid convection.
+In contrast, increasing the entrainment rate leads to intermediate biases in OLR and humidity, with patterns lying between those of a low entrainment rate and those observed when the deep convection scheme is turned off (Fig.~\ref{fig:olr}b and \ref{fig:hus}b), providing a more straightforward path toward turning off the deep convection parameterization.

-Without parameterized convection or at very large entrainment rates, the precipitation pattern tends toward a double ITCZ structure (Fig.~\ref{fig:pr}).
-The pattern resembles that of the DYAMOND models, with large precipitation biases occurring over the ocean in the convergence zones of the Hadley–Walker circulation \citep[e.g. Fig. 2 in][]{schneider-2024}.
+Without parameterized convection or at very large entrainment rates, the precipitation pattern tends toward a double ITCZ structure (Fig.~\ref{fig:pr} and Fig. S3).
+The precipitation pattern resembles that of the DYAMOND1 models, with large precipitation biases occurring over the ocean in the convergence zones of the Hadley–Walker circulation \citep[e.g. Fig. 2 in][]{schneider-2024}.
+Other studies show that the double ITCZ bias may persist as resolution increases to at least 5 km \citep{kroll-2025}, including in km-scale ocean-coupled experiments \citep{segura-2022,segura-2025}.
 The precipitation pattern also shares strong similarities with that obtained from low-resolution climate models \citep{maher-2018}, with wet biases in the eastern equatorial Pacific and Atlantic and dry biases over maritime continent and South Asia.
 As entrainment decreases, the double ITCZ bias is reduced.
-This effect is opposite to the results of \citep{oueslati-2013}, where larger entrainment reduces the double ITCZ structure in a low-resolution model.
+This effect contrasts with the results of \citep{oueslati-2013}, in which larger entrainment instead reduces the double ITCZ structure in a low-resolution model.
 The improvement of the precipitation pattern when parameterized convection is included is fully consistent with what can be obtained at low resolution \citep[e.g.][]{kim-2011}.